 – lobby the local government to do more to reduce the amount of waste being generated, including single-use plastics, and improve waste management services.

-- Turn the organic waste collected into compost.
+- Turning the organic waste collected into compost.

-- Turn the plastic waste collected into paving bricks for roads and driveways.
+- Turning the plastic waste collected into paving bricks for roads and driveways.

-- Recycle as much as possible, and reduce the amount ofwaste going to landfill.
+- Recycling as much as possible, and reduce the amount of waste going to landfill.